alkem-io/alkemio/docs/technical-design.md

 *   Community admin: able to manage users, existing user groups, membership of security groups, etc
 *   Members: able access to the full query api.
 Able to see details of the challenges that the user is a member of.
 Able to edit their own user profile.

-The platform can have a single Ecoverse deployed onto it.
+The platform is currently limited to have a single Ecoverse deployed onto it.

 ## Populating an Ecoverse
 This section describes the steps and supporting entities for working with an Ecoverse.